 Snapchat Privacy Settings

-The key privacy settings in Snapchat relate to who can see what you post.
+Key privacy settings in Snapchat relate to who can see what you post.
 It’s possible to configure the app to make everything you post visible to anyone on the platform.
 Thankfully, the default settings are rather more restrictive than that.
-Unless you’re trying to build a personal brand or running Snapchat on behalf of a company, there’s little reason why you’d need to share things so widely.
+Unless you’re trying to build a personal brand, or running Snapchat on behalf of a company, there’s little reason why you’d need to share things that widely.

-To look at the settings, tap the Snapchat icon in the top left of the app.
-Then, tap the “settings” cog icon in the top-right.
+To check these settings, tap the Snapchat icon in the top left of the app.
+Next, tap the “settings” cog icon in the top-right.
 Scroll down the section marked “Who can…”

 In this section, you can control who can see your posts or add you on the network.
-In most cases, you’ll want to choose “My Friends,” for the “contact me” and “view my story” options.
-Unless you really want to show your location, it’s best to leave “See my location” on the “only me” setting.
-The Verge describes Snapchat’s locational features as the network’s “biggest privacy threat,” as discussed here, so please think very carefully before activating this for a wider audience.
-If you do decide to allow people to see your location, it’s best to keep this to a select group of friends and family.
+In most cases, you’ll want to choose “My Friends” for the “contact me” and “view my story” options.
+Unless you really want to show your location, it is best to leave “See my location” on the “only me” setting.
+The Verge describes Snapchat’s locational features

 The final feature in this section is marked “see me in quick add.”
 This is rather like how Facebook suggests people you may know.
 This can be useful in helping “friends of friends” to find you, but for maximum privacy, it’s best to disable this feature.